jethrocarr/puppet-unifi_video/README.md

       app_version => '3.1.2', # pin specific version
     }

+If left unset, `app_version` will be updated semi-frequently to the latest version offered by Ubiquiti.
+If this isn't something you'd like, please pin the version either using the syntax above, or by using Hiera.

 There is also a companion class that can be used to backup video recordings to an Amazon S3 bucket for off-site safe keeping.
 This uses lsyncd and awscli to trigger copies of files as they're written to disk to ensure prompt upload of